This week: Monster MakerEdited by: LJPC - the tortoise

 Very good point!
 Characters with no depth can be boring.
 Thanks for writing to the newsletter!

-BIG BAD WOLF submits "Anthros Versus Zombies" and writes: Watch out for zombies; they'll eat your heart out, along with your brains.
+BIG BAD WOLF Is Thankful submits "Anthros Versus Zombies" and writes: Watch out for zombies; they'll eat your heart out, along with your brains.

 Uh-oh!
 I need my heart as well as my brains!